 You know what should have been citywide devastation in the first two seasons, how the streets and buildings usually ended up unharmed?
 Well, the show has no qualms with that, showing and detailing the damage to buildings and entire blocks.

 Terriermon needs to have a good fight every now and then.
 He starts knocking against windows like a fly when he senses strong digimon outside, and if it's been a while since his last, he completely loses it when he finally does get to fight.
-He makes a point to frequently remind Henry that he's not human, and needs to fight.
+He makes a point to frequently remind Henry (an avowed pacifist, no lest) that he's not human, and needs to fight.

 Ryo left the Real World for the Digital World for a year solely because Cyberdramon's pugnacious tendencies and quest for a worthy opponent made him extremely dangerous and impossible to control in the Real World.